Axway/amplify-central/content/en/docs/Overview/_index.md

 #### Federate data planes

+Federated data planes are data planes that are connected to the Amplify platform, but work completely independent from each other.
 Axway offers the following federate data planes, with each offering specific capabilities:

 * **[API Gateway](https://docs.axway.com/category/apim)** is a runtime gateway that proxies the REST APIs registered in API Manager and enforces configured policies on client requests and responses.
 * **[Streams](https://docs.axway.com/bundle/streams-open-docs/page/docs/index.html)** is a publish/subscribe messaging service where the senders of messages are decoupled from the receivers of messages.